What is the Power Plant?

-A power plant is assembly of systems or subsystems to generate electricity, i.e., power with economy and requirements.
-The power plant itself must be useful economically and environmental friendly to the society.
+A power plant is an assembly of systems or subsystems to generate electricity, i.e., power with economy and requirements.
+The power plant itself must be useful economically and environmentally friendly to society.

 Types of Power Plants

 There are several different types of power plants used across the world today.
 Power plants are classified into different groups based on the criteria used for the classification.